 - Follow the latest accessibility practices, such as adding video captions and alt text for images.

 - End stories will a final card that includes a strong call to action.
-Link out to external content, such as a blog post, video, other story, etc.
+Link out to external content, such as a blog post, video, email newsletter, another story, etc.

 - Run an AMP Test to ensure your Web Story is valid.